-Assets and Liabilities Measured at Fair Value on a Recurring Basis not be indicative of the net realizable value or reflective of future fair values.
+Assets and Liabilities Measured at Fair Value on a Recurring Basis

+Methodologies used for assets and liabilities measured at fair value on a recurring basis at December 31, 2021 and 2020 are based on limited unobservable inputs.
+These methods may produce a fair value calculation that may not be indicative of the net realizable value or reflective of future fair values.
 Furthermore, while the Company believes its valuation methods are appropriate and consistent with other market participants, the use of methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.